 Any protective apron or glove that shows holes, tears or radiation leakage must be taken out of service immediately and either repaired or destroyed.

 Aprons should always be properly hung on a rack or hanger specifically designed for protective apron storage.
 Never fold, crease or stack an apron.
 Avoid sharp objects.
-Core material is fragile and once punctured renders an apron unusable.
+Core material can be damaged and in certain circumstances punctures can occur rendering an apron unusable.

 Gloves, due to the nature of the mold, can be stored in almost any manner without causing damage.
 Care should be taken to avoid sharp objects as through and through punctures will allow radiation to pass to the wearer.